royhansen99/routes-typescript/README.md

-# Routes.js
+# routes-typescript

+This project was forked from https://github.com/aaronblohowiak/routes.js in order to add
+typescript support and better bundling with vite.
+There are a lot of string-based routing libraries out there, but I found it worth forking
+and releasing this as a separate project since the original is unmaintained, and because
+it is very small and concise.

-`routes` lets you easily dispatch based on url-style strings.
+`routes-typescript` lets you easily dispatch based on url-style strings.
 It comes with a default `Router` function that you can use to route http requests, but it also cleanly exposes the important functionality so you could also use it to perform more generic string pattern matching.

 This might make it useful for things like: